Explore schema resources in the UI

 In Adobe Experience Platform, all Experience Data Model (XDM) schema resources are stored in the Schema Library, including standard resources provided by Adobe and custom resources defined by your organization.
 In the Experience Platform UI, you can view the structure and fields of any existing schema, class, field group, or data type in the Schema Library.
 This is especially useful when planning and preparing for data ingestion, as the UI provides information on the expected data types and use cases of each field provided by these XDM resources.

-This tutorial covers the steps for exploring existing schemas, classes, field groups, and data types in the Experience Platform UI.
+This guide explains how to explore existing schemas, classes, field groups, data types, and relationships in the Experience Platform UI.

 Look up a schema resource lookup

-In the Experience Platform UI, select Schemas in the left navigation.
-The Schemas workspace provides a Browse tab to explore all schemas in your organization, along with additional dedicated tabs for exploring Classes, Field groups, Data types, and Relationships respectively.
+In the Experience Platform UI, select Schemas in the left rail.
+The Schemas workspace provides a Browse tab where you can view all schemas in your organization.
+You can also use the Classes, Field groups, Data types, and Relationships tabs to view those resources.

 The Schemas workspace with several tabs highlighted.

-The Schemas workspace Browse tab with the filters panel highlighted.
+The Schemas workspace Browse tab with the comprehensive filters panel highlighted.

 Filter